jrussellfreelance/powershell-scripts/readme.md

 ssh-restart-web.ps1: Connects to a Linux server and restarts the nginx and php-fpm services.

 ssh-rmwp.ps1: Connects to a Linux server and deletes a Wordpress instance.

+ssh-start-web.ps1: Connects to a Linux server and starts the nginx and php-fpm services.

+ssh-stop-web.ps1: Connects to a Linux server and stops the nginx and php-fpm services.

 system-info-html-report-local.ps1: Generates an HTML report of the local machine's system information.